Bitbucket

 Once you've signed in to the Qodo Portal, you can follow the Qodo Merge installation guide straight from the portal, or continue reading here.

-2. Setup Qodo Merge
+2. Setup Qodo

-Once you've signed in to your Qodo account, follow the instructions in the Qodo Portal or below to setup Qodo Merge on Bitbucket.
+Once you've signed in to your Qodo account, follow the instructions in the Qodo Portal or below to setup Qodo on Bitbucket.

 Bitbucket App